 5. Health Care

-Aussies need regular health check-ups as they are prone to hip dysplasia, eye anomalies, cataracts, skin infection, and so on.
+Australian Shepherd needs regular health check-ups as they are prone to hip dysplasia, eye anomalies, cataracts, skin infection, and so on.
 Australian Shepherds are high maintenance dogs and require a healthy (and strict) diet, regular vigorous exercise, and routine check-ups.

 It will be a bad idea to own an Aussie if you think you cannot meet the above requirements.
 These key points should be enough to help you decide whether an Aussie is for you.